-A data series is a set of data that is displayed on a chart.
+A data series is a set of data that is displayed on a chart or table.
 For example, a pie chart or serial chart showing lines, columns, bars, or areas relies on a series of data to render its display.
+In a table, data series are used to render the table's rows.
 With a serial chart, more than one series can be displayed at a time.

 You can think of a series as an array of name-value pairs.
 Each instance of a name-value pair in the array is a data point.
 When plotted on a chart, each data point has a shape.
 For example, on a pie chart, the shape of each data point is a circular selector (slice).
 On a serial chart with columns, each data point is a vertical rectangle.

 The data sources for dashboard elements are layers, and each layer has one or more columns of attributes.
 To plot a chart, a series from the layer's underlying data must be created.
 You have three options for this: Grouped values, Features, and Fields.

 The Grouped values option relies on data aggregation to create a series.
 From the raw data, each data point in the series represents a summary statistic (count, sum, average, minimum, maximum, or standard deviation) grouped into categories using a field's unique values in the input layer.
 For all summary statistics except count, a field from which to gather the summary statistic must also be provided.

 In the following example, the Condition field is used to group the raw data into categories.
 The count of each unique condition is then calculated and plotted on the chart.